 After just one year at the Soho factory, Murdoch was being treated as Chief Engineer.
 When faced with a tricky problem in the foundry, Watt sent for Murdoch: "If William Murdoch is not at home he should be sent for immediately as he understands the patterns, and care must be taken to avoid mistakes of which our engine shop has been too guilty.”

 James Watt's famous patent covered an enhancement to the standard Newcomen steam engine whereby steam is condensed in a separate chamber.
 It made Watt's steam engines more than twice as fuel efficient as the best of the Newcomen alternatives and it allowed Boulton to come up with an innovative pricing system.
 B&W provided, installed and maintained their steam engines for free, then charged one third of the fuel savings over an equivalently powerful Newcomen engine.
-Coal was scarce and therefore expensive in Cornwall, so the earnings potential was vast.
+Coal was scarce in Cornwall and therefore expensive, so the earnings potential was promising.

-B&W pricing incentivised them to minimise manufacturing costs, maximise reliability and maximise fuel efficiency.
+B&W pricing set an incentive to minimise manufacturing costs, maximise reliability and maximise fuel efficiency.
 In the early years, several major improvements were made.
 The first was Murdoch's 'Double D Slide valve', patented in 1781, which automatically opened the steam valve via a connection to the exhaust shaft, thereby improving the engine's timing accuracy and efficiency.
-Next came a 'Double Acting Engine', with condensers on both sides of the piston head.
+Next came the 'Double Acting Engine', with condensers on both sides of the piston head.
 The motion relied on Murdoch's Double D Slide valve and Watt's elegant 'Parallel Motion' linkage.

 Pickard had a patent.
-He refused to license his crankshaft to B&W unless they agreed to license Watt's condenser to him.
+He suggested a cross license, allowing B&W to use his crank if they allowed him to use the separate condenser.
 Boulton encouraged Watt and Murdoch to come up with a crankshaft alternative.
-In 1781, Murdoch devised the beautifully elegant 'Sun and Planet' gear.
-Subsequently, the majority of B&W's sales came from rotary engines with Sun and Planet gears.
-Alas, it was not as efficient or as reliable as a simple crankshaft.
-As soon as Pickard's patent expired, almost all the Sun and Planet gears were immediately replaced by crankshafts.
+In 1781, Murdoch devised the lovely 'Sun and Planet' gear (like that on the Verdant steam engine in Dundee above).
+It transformed B&W's fortunes.
+Subsequently, the majority of B&W's sales and nearly all their profits came from rotary engines.
+Disappointingly, few of them survive.
+Sun and Planet gears needed a lot of space and were less efficient than cranks.
+When Pickard's patent expired, most Sun and Planet gears were replaced.

 In 1780, Murdoch built a workshop and foundry near his house in Redruth.
 It was used to make replacement parts for B&W engines during the day.
 Murdoch used it for experiments in his spare time.
 In 1784, one of these experiments was the 'Oscillating Steam Engine', the simplest possible steam engine.
 It has found many uses over the years, although none in Murdoch's lifetime as far as we know.

 Murdoch moved onto the steam carriage.
 He never said whether he devised the concept himself or whether he was prompted by someone else.
 We suspect the latter.
 Cugnot had got a steam powered vehicle working in France in the 1770s.
 It is feasible that Boulton, who always had an eye on new business opportunities, heard about it and told him.
 James Watt is a more likely source.
-The original source of his interest in steam engines was being encouraged to built a steam carriage by John Robison in 1759.
-We guess Robison's idea came up in conversation between Watt and Murdoch when they worked together in Cornwall.
+His original interest in steam engines came from a discussion with John Robison in 1759 where Robison told him of his idea for a steam carriage and encouraged Watt to build it for him.
+We guess this came up in conversation between Watt and Murdoch when they worked together in Cornwall.

 One of Murdoch's colleagues wrote to Boulton and Watt about The Flyer, telling them of Murdoch's optimism for the likely popularity of road vehicles.
 Boulton and Watt feared that Murdoch would leave B&W to develop the steam carriage independently.
 They somehow persuaded him to drop the project.
 But not before he had showed how it worked to his next-door-neighbour, Richard Trevithick.
 Trevithick continued development of the high pressure steam engine, eventually patenting it in 1802.

 Next came Murdoch's most famous invention, gas lighting.
 Some say that it was an extension of experiments he had conducted on coal gas as a child.
-He once wrote that it was his idea, so this is feasible.
 But Boulton had seen a novelty coal gas lighting system in use at the Earl of Dundonald's estate in Culross.
 We suspect he told Watt and Watt told Murdoch, because it was not patented.
 By 1792, Murdoch's house was lit by coal gas.
 Then he used it to light the B&W offices in Redruth.
 When he left Cornwall in 1798, he used it to light the B&W Soho offices.
 B&W started selling coal gas lighting to factories.
 For some inexplicable reason they ignored the lighting needs of households, offices and public spaces.
 It was left up to Murdoch's assistant Samuel Clegg to make his fortune by exploiting this massive opportunity.

 During his years in Cornwall, Murdoch made several other important inventions.
 In 1785, he devised a boring machine using a crown bit to bore out pipes from wood.
 Then he devised a steam casing for cylinders that was cast in one piece and locked by means of a conical joint, to replace the unreliable previous practice of connecting the separate components with caulked joints.
 In 1791, he devised a method for condensing a yellow powder that could be used as a dye or for protecting submerged wood.
 As such it was a forerunner of the process used to create aniline dyes.
 In 1795, he reformulated 'Isinglass' - a substance used to remove impurities from beer - by replacing the horribly expensive Russian sturgeon ingredient with specially treated cheap British cod.

 Most B&W inventions before 1790 were patented under Watt's name, which is why they are usually attributed to him.
-Murdoch's correspondence, which came to light decades after after Watt's death and too late to impair Watt's reputation, shows that he, Murdoch, devised most of them.
+Murdoch's correspondence, which came to light decades after after Watt's death and too late to impune Watt's reputation, shows that he, Murdoch, devised most of them.
 It was not Watt's intention to hijack Murdoch's ideas.
 It was just that Murdoch was a B&W employee.
 His inventions belonged to the company.
 They had to be patented by an officer of the company.
 Watt was simply fulfilling his legal obligations.
-It has boosted Watt's reputation at Murdoch's expense, and it muddies the waters with the Double Acting Engine, which is generally thought to be Watt's second most important invention.
+Even though it was probably unintentional, it boosted Watt's reputation at Murdoch's expense, and it muddied the waters with the Double Acting Engine, which is generally thought to be Watt's second most important invention.

 After 1790, Murdoch negotiated a deal whereby he remained an employee yet could file patents in his own name.
-It was not until 1810, long after the business had been handed over to Boulton and Watt's sons, that he became a full partner in the business.
+It was not until 1810, long after the business had been handed over to Boulton and Watt's sons, that he became a full partner.

-- In 1799, the pneumatic message system, whereby messages in cylinders are sent through tubes by compressed air.
-This system became ubiquitous in offices and was still used in retailers until cash went out of fashion in the 2000s.
+- In 1799, the pneumatic message system, whereby messages in cannisters are sent through tubes by compressed air.
+This system became ubiquitous in offices and was still used in some retailers until cash went out of fashion in the 2000s.
 The last surviving working system is in Prague (picture above).

 - In 1799, the endless screw working in a toothed wheel, which he used to bore out piston cylinders

 - In 1802, the pneumatic actuator, which he used it to lift heavy castings 12 feet from the foundry to the workshop.
-It became the most common type of heavy duty actuator, used for air brakes among many purposes.
+It is still the most common type of heavy duty actuator, used for air brakes among many purposes.